BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 ## [Atomic Design](#atomic-design)

-[Atomic Design](https://bradfrost.com/blog/post/atomic-web-design) is a methodology for creating design systems created by [Brad Frost](https://bradfrost.com/).
-You can read his full post for a comprehensive overview.
+Atomic Design is a methodology for creating design systems created by [Brad Frost](https://bradfrost.com/).
+You can [read his full post](https://bradfrost.com/blog/post/atomic-web-design) for a comprehensive overview.

 For the purposes of this article it's important to know that Atomic Design breaks design systems (and the components that make up an application) into a hierarchy with five levels.

-It begins at the smallest component level (atoms) and combining those to create larger components (molecules) which themselves get combined into still larger components (organisms) which are then displayed in logical groups (templates) that make up the the app (pages).
+It begins at the smallest component level (atoms) and combining those to create larger components (molecules) which themselves get combined into still larger components (organisms) which are then displayed in logical groups (templates) that make up the app (pages).

 **`Atoms -> Molecules -> Organisms -> Templates -> Pages`**